Colorado-State-University-CMB/wrangling-genomics/_episodes/03-trimming.md

 {: .output}

-Remove both the leading directories AND the file extension:
+Remove both the leading directories AND the file extension at the same time.

 ~~~
 # cd /projects/$USER/CM580A3-Intro-to-qCMB-2023/10_Alpine_HPC/02_scripts